corvus-dotnet/Corvus.Extensions/README.md

  `ForEachUntilFalseAsync()`

 Execute an async action for each item in the enumerable.

- A task which completes False if the enumeration returned early, otherwise true.
+Returns a task whose result is False if the enumeration returned early, otherwise returns true.

  ![ForEachUntilFalseAsync()](GIFs/Traversal/ForEachUntilFalseAsync.gif)